Normal Calcium Levels UK

 • Medications to inhibit bone release of calcium

-• Corticosteroids in the case of vitamin D-induced hypercalcemia
+• Corticosteroids with vitamin D-induced hypercalcemia

 “It’s not just about the quantity but the balance.
-Too much Calcium, just like too little, can throw our system off-kilter.” – Dr. Jane Goodall, Endocrinologist.
+Too much calcium, just like too little, can throw our system off-kilter.” – Dr. Jane Goodall, Endocrinologist.

 Hypocalcemia: When Calcium Levels are too Low

-Hypocalcemia is a condition characterized by insufficient Calcium in the bloodstream.
+Hypocalcemia is a condition characterized by insufficient calcium in the bloodstream.
 It’s more common and can result from various reasons.

 Symptoms of Hypocalcemia: